KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

-A Vulkan device (`VkDevice`), on the other-hand, is a logical identifier used to associate functions with a particular Vulkan physical device (`VkPhysicalDevice`) through a particular implementation on a user's system.
+A Vulkan device (`VkDevice`), on the other-hand, is a logical identifier used to associate functions with a particular Vulkan physical device (`VkPhysicalDevice`) through a particular driver on a user's system.

 ##### Device Objects